-If the indicator's red plunger is fully visible, change or clean the air cleaner filter element, point 10.
-This is especially important if the engine is run with a heavy load or at high speed.
+If the red indicator bar is entirely visible, change or clean the air cleaner filter element, point 10.
+This is particularly important if the engine is run at high loads and high speed.

-9. Every 200 hours:

-Cleaning the air cleaner coarse cleaner
+9. Every 200 hours: Cleaning the air cleaner's coarse cleaner